Request a call

 It’s essential to keep in mind the client’s tastes and preferences, but even more important is the target audience.
 After successful approval of the main screens’ designs, we can create the project’s style guide and render the rest of the screens.
 If the client has a brand book or a unique corporate style it’s important to follow it and make sure it’s well accompanied.

-When developers receive all the mobile app prototypes, the designer’s work does not end.
-The designer also accompanies the project team during the development stage to explain the difficult moments in the logic, structure, and finding a compromise between what is beautiful and technically practical to implement.
+When mobile app developers receive all the prototypes, the designer’s work does not end.
+The designer also accompanies the project team during the development stage to explain the difficult moments in the logic, structure and find a compromise between what is beautiful and technically practical to implement.
 The designer himself must also check the final product for compliance with its design and idea.

-All these steps allow making a high-quality and custom app sharpened to achieve the customer’s business and target audience goals.
+All these steps ensure making a high-quality and custom app sharpened to achieve the customer’s business and target audience goals.

 • UI/UX final blueprint for development – wireframes, concepts, prototypes, and user testing in the chosen format (source design files, project specification for developers in Zeplin, Adobe XD, Figma, InVision)